 Mental health is the number one research priority for autistic people and their families.
-But currently only 3% of autism research globally focuses on mental health.
+But only 3% of autism research globally focuses on mental health.

 Over the last few years we’ve responded by investing almost three quarters of our research budget in projects related to mental health.